-The SoM-A5D36 is a System on Module (SoM) based on the Atmel ARM Cortex A5 ATSAMA5D36 processor.
+The SoM-A5D36 ARM Linux System on Module (SoM) based on the Atmel ARM Cortex A5 ATSAMA5D36 processor.
 Designed and manufactured in the USA, this wide temperature, fanless ARM 536 MHz SoM has 10/100/1000 BaseT Ethernet PHY included on the SoM along with up to 6 serial ports.
 The SOM-A5D36 offers up to 4GB of eMMC Flash, up to 16MB of serial data flash, and up to 512MB of LP DDR2 RAM.
 The SoM-A5D36 and variations offer a second RMII 10/100 Ethernet MAC “EMAC” interface to use on the carrier board, to support a second LAN PHY.
 While also offering APM sleep mode, which allows for low power consumption, while still supporting real-time operating systems (RTOS) such as Xenomai.
 A SoM is a small embedded module that contains the core of a microprocessor system.

 Using the same small 200 pin SODIMM form-factor utilized by other EMAC SoM modules, the SoM-A5D36 is the ideal processor engine for your next design.
 All of the ARM processor core functionality is included on this tiny board including: Flash, Memory, Serial Ports, Ethernet, I2S Audio, PWMs, Timer/Counters, A/D, digital I/O lines, Clock/Calendar, and more.